fullstackman/Code-Diary/Side-Projects/Dream Team/preproduction.md

 #### January 30, 2015
 All team members have a photo and profile link on the homepage team list.
 Now I have to wait for some body copy for our events list and links to our social media pages.

+#### February 2, 2015
+So apparently we need a sponspors page.
+Setting up what that will look like and writing the flavor text myself...